madrus/mdocs/docs/index.md

 [![Build Status](https://travis-ci.org/madrus/mdocs.svg?branch=master)](https://travis-ci.org/madrus/mdocs)

-# Welkom!
+# Welcome!

 ## About this documentation

 ### WTF?

 You may ask yourself a question: "What's the point of having a __Markdown__ documentation website if there are tools like [Atlassian Confluence](https://www.atlassian.com/software/confluence) or [Microsoft Sharepoint](https://products.office.com/en-us/sharepoint/collaboration)?"
-Indeed, what?
+Indeed, WHAT?

 ### BEFORE: Confluence and Sharepoint